shivannis/xandr-docs-public/xandr-docs/articles/invest/grapeshot.md

 ## Permissions

-This app has permission to access the folllowing Xandr API services and fields for your account.
+This app has permission to access the folllowing Microsoft Advertising API services and fields for your account.

 | Name | Read | Create | Edit | Delete |
 |:---|:---|:---|:---|:---|